cdayw/COSC/NETWORKING/NetworkFundamentals.md

     It is worth noting that this is pretty much the only time that the destination address comes before the source.
     The source address will come first in most other headers that we deal with in this course.

 Ethertype (2 bytes) Used to indicate the next protocol encapsulated in the frame.
-This is provided by the LLC sub-layer.
+This is provided by the LLC sub-.
     Common Ethertypes controlled by IANA.org:
         0x0800 - IPv4
         0x0806 - ARP